-- Select Troubleshooting and fixes (select products only) or Fixes & Diagnostics.
-2. - 3.
-Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions.
+- Select Fixes & Diagnostics. - 3.
+Select Run Hardware diagnostics, and then select Launch. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions.

 NOTE: To stop a diagnostic test, select Cancel.